MarcElrick/level-4-individual-project/timelog.md

 ## 11 Jan 2020

 - _1 hour_ - Fixing mac build and linuc builds - had issues with the way pyinstaller works with mac.
 This may need revisited.
+- _1 hours_ - Changed the default location of output files, output file now opened by default upon completion of analysis.